nahua3730/4707project2/README.md

 # BookstoreDB SQL Schema

 This project implements the relational database schema for a fictional bookstore system.
-It is based on an ER/EER diagram developed in Group Project 1 and converted into a normalized relational schema.
+It is based on the relational schema developed in Project 1.
 This repository includes executable `.sql` scripts that create the database and all associated tables in MySQL.

 ## Team Members
 - [Your Full Name] (e.g., Na Hua)